R-Repo/PCAforMotorcycleAccidents/README.md

 ## Wider context

-Motor vehicle accidents are a major problem in East Africa (where the company I developed this solution for is from).
-Moreover motorcycle taxis (or Motos as they are called locally) are a the main form of transport for most of the population.
+Motor vehicle accidents are a major problem in East Africa.
+Motorcycle taxis are a the main form of transport for most of the population.

 Table below shows that motor vehicle deaths per 100,000 inhabitants are globally highest in Africa.
 The system being designed will be able to alert emergency services when a moto-taxi has had a serious collision.